Revealed: Who is the best player on hit quiz show The Chase?

 According to the statistical evidence, The Chase favourite Anne Hegerty aka The Governess is the best chaser of the five - out-performing her colleagues Mark 'The Beast' Labbett, Shaun 'The Dark Destroyer' Wallace, Paul 'The Sinnerman' Sinha and Jenny 'The Vixen' Ryan.

-Over the course of 350 episodes and 10 years since the show first started, Hegerty has maintained an 82.4 percent winning streak.
+Over the course of 350 episodes and 10 years since the show began, Hegerty has maintained an overall 82.4 per cent winning streak.

-Hegerty can answer an average of 21.55 questions in two minutes - which is why she's so tough to beat when it comes down to that final chase, and the reason her win rate is so high.
+Hegerty can answer an average of 21.55 questions in two minutes - which is why she's so tough to beat when it comes down to that final chase, and the reason why her win rate is so high on the show, which screens six night a week on TVNZ1.

 Meanwhile, Shaun 'The Dark Destroyer' Wallace is at the bottom of the ladder, but not by much, with a winning percentage of 75.1 - however that's gone up to 81 percent in the latest season.